Four Seasons Is Launching Its First Yacht—Here’s a Sneak Peek

 The interior was designed by Tillberg Design of Sweden to reflect the same atmosphere guests experience at a Four Seasons hotel or resort, said Fredrik Johannson, partner and executive director of Tillberg Design.

 Pricing is also more like that of a hotel than a traditional cruise ship, with rates based on the cabin, not the number of people in it.
 And unlike most cruises, rates do not include lunch or dinner, except for children under 12.
-Nor do they include cocktails, wine, and excursions.
+Nor do they include cocktails, wine, or excursions.

 And, of course, the new yacht product will boast Four Seasons’ renowned service standards, with a one-to-one staff to guest ratio.